Dan Reeves (American football executive): Pro Football HOF enshrinement and death

 Reeves was enshrined in the Pro Football Hall of Fame in 1967.
 For his contribution to sports in Los Angeles, he was honored with a Los Angeles Memorial Coliseum "Court of Honor" plaque by the Coliseum commissioners.
 A longtime smoker, Reeves's health began to deteriorate by 1969.
 Reeves, who was also diagnosed with Hodgkin's disease, succumbed to cancer in his New York City apartment on April 15, 1971.

-After Reeves' death, Baltimore Colts owner Carroll Rosenbloom assumed control of the Rams in July 1972, spinning off the Colts to Robert Irsay in a swap of franchises between the owners and their investors.
+After Reeves' death, Baltimore Colts owner Carroll Rosenbloom assumed control of the Rams on July 13, 1972, spinning off the Colts to Robert Irsay in a swap of franchises between the owners and their investors.